 Obviously, many people think Max (an assumed name) is off his rocker, but he insists that he takes his sport seriously and prepares well ahead before hanging from ridiculously high roofs or ledges.
 On February 17th, 2012, Max told the UK’s Daily Mail that: ‘Many think that I am a madman or they do not realize how much experience I have.
 While I’m hanging from a building I perfectly concentrate my body and I plan carefully ahead.
 Fear isn’t present when I do this, I must have complete mindfulness.’

 People who take part in urban climbing are known as ‘roofers’ and are constantly at loggerheads with the law, as a lot of the time they have to break into the buildings in order to climb them.
+You can check this website to find more information about such people and the dynamics they share witjhbuildings.

 Cave diving is risky business.
 Only around 50 of Russia’s estimated 50,000 registered divers venture into the icy depths of Russia’s caves.
 That’s a mere 0.1 percent!
 The first Russian cave diving expedition took place in 1994, when a landslide exposed the mouth of a cave near Orda village in the Ural Mountains.
 Igor Lavrov, a well-known scientist, and Victor Komarov, an experienced cave diver, took it upon themselves to explore the caves.
 Today, explorations into the Ordinskaya Cave, (so named because of it being in close vicinity to Orda village) have made Russia a favorite diving spot.
 The water may be bone-numbingly cold, but the witnessing the un-spoilt beauty of the longest underwater cave in Russia is completely worth it.